 5.1.2.1 Closed functionality

-Where ICT closed functionalityhas closed functionality, it shall meet the requirementsapplicable requirements set out in clauses 5.2 to 13, as applicable.
+Where ICT includes closed functionality, the closed functionality shall meet 5.1.
+For the non-closed functionality the applicable requirements set out in clauses 5.2 to 13 shall be met.

-NOTE 1: ICT may close some, but not all, of its functionalities.
-Only the closed functionalities have to conform to the requirements of clause 5.1.
+Note 1: ICT may close some, but not all, of its functionalities.
+Only the closed functionalities have to meet the requirements of clause 5.1.

-NOTE 2: The requirements within this clause replace those in clauses 5.2 to 13 that specifically state that they do not apply to closed functionality.
+Note 2: The requirements within this clause replace those in clauses 5.2 to 13 that specifically state that they do not apply to closed functionality.
 This may be because they relate to compatibility with assistive technology or to the ability for the user to adjust system accessibility settings in products with closed functionality (e.g. products that prevent access to the system settings control panel).

-5.1.2.2 Assistive technology
+5.1.2.2 Assistive technology and closed functionality

-Where ICT closed functionalityhas closed functionality, that closed functionality shall be operable without requiring the user to attach, connect or install assistive technologyassistive technology and shall conform to the generic requirements of clauses 5.1.3 to 5.1.6 as applicable.
-Personal headsets and personal induction loops shall not be classed as assistive technology for the purpose of this clause.
+Where ICT includes closed functionality, that closed functionality shall be operable without requiring the user to attach, connect or install assistive technology and meet the generic requirements of clauses 5.1.3 to 5.1.6 as applicable.
+Personal headsets and personal induction loops are not classed as assistive technology for the purpose of this clause.

 5.1.3 Non-visual access

-5.1.3.1 Audio output of visual information
+5.1.3.1 Auditory output of visual information

-Where closed functionalityvisual information is needed to enable the use of those functions of ICT that are closed to assistive technologies for screen reading, ICT shall provide at least one mode of operation using non-visual access to enable the use of those functions.
+Where ICT includes closed functionality, and visual information is needed to enable the use of the closed functionality of the ICT, the closed functionality shall be provided through one or more non-visual means that includes auditory output to enable the use of those functions.

-NOTE 1: Non-visual access may be in an audio form, including speech, or a tactile form such as braille for deaf-blind users.
+Note 1: Non-visual access may also include a tactile form such as braille in addition to audio.
+This is particularly useful for some individuals who are deaf-blind.

-NOTE 2: The visual information needed to enable use of some functions may include operating instructions and orientation, transaction prompts, user input verification, error messages and non-text content.
+Note 2: The visual information needed to enable use of some functions may include operating instructions and orientation, transaction prompts, user input verification, error messages and non-text content.

 5.1.3.2 Auditory output delivery including speech

-Whereclosed functionality auditory output is provided as non-visual access to closed functionality, the auditory output shall be delivered:
+Where ICT includes closed functionality, and auditory output is provided as non-visual access to closed functionality, the auditory output shall be delivered through one of the following:

-either directly by a mechanism included in or provided with the ICT; or
+directly by a mechanism included in or provided with the ICT; or

-by a personal headset that can be connected through a 3,5 mm audio jack, or an industry standard connection, without requiring the use of vision.
+by a personal headset that can be connected through a 3,5 mm audio jack without requiring the use of vision; or

+if it is a personal device (not a public-shared-use device), by a personal headset connected through any standard industry headset connection.

-NOTE 1: Mechanisms included in or provided with ICT may be, but are not limited to, a loudspeaker, a built-in handset/headset, or other industry standard coupled peripheral.
+Note 1: Mechanisms included in or provided with ICT may be, but are not limited to, a loudspeaker, and a built-in handset/headset.

-NOTE 2: An industry standard connection could be a wireless connection.

-NOTE 3: Some users may benefit from the provision of an inductive loop.
+Note 2: The use of a speaker for providing personal information may be subject to privacy law restrictions in certain situations.

+Note 3: For personal use devices only, industry standard audio connections include but are not limited to audio USB standards and Bluetooth®.

+Note 4: If auditory output is delivered by a connection for personal headphones, it is best practice, where space permits, to provide both visual and tactile information to indicate that it is possible to connect personal headphones to the ICT device.
+This can be done, for example, by using a tactile symbol representing headphones.

+Note 5: Any jack (mono, stereo, or microphone enabled) is sufficient to meet this requirement since all will provide audio output and will work interchangeably with headphones/earbuds to provide audio output.

+NOTE 6: In a publicly shared device industry standard audio connections including but not limited to audio USB standards and Bluetooth® may be provided in addition to a 3,5 mm audio jack.

 5.1.3.3 Auditory output correlation